-Enjoy a boat trip on the beautiful River Erdre, from the Île de Versailles in Nantes to Sucé-sur-Erdre, discovering the rich architectural heritage of the many châteaux that line the river banks.
+Enjoy a boat trip on the beautiful River Erdre, from the Île de Versailles in Nantes to Sucé-sur-Erdre.
+Discovering the rich architectural heritage of the many châteaux that line the river banks.

 What is there to see on the River Erdre?
 Everyone has heard of the Loire Valley and its famous “châteaux”, but the River Erdre (“France’s most beautiful river”, in the words of King Francis 1st) is not far behind.
 The river is lined with many fine châteaux dating back several centuries:

-- The Château de la Desnerie has been a listed monument since 1985 and the château, belonging to the Sesmaisons family, is mentioned in the records as early as 1371!
+• Then, the Château de la Desnerie has been a listed monument since 1985 and the château, belonging to the Sesmaisons family, is mentioned in the records as early as 1371!

 We also organize team-building activities in Nantes with our River Erdre nautical rally!

 To make sure your River Erdre boat trip goes ahead as planned, remember to book on line!
 If you have any questions or special requirements, please leave a message via our contact form.